 • Update the corresponding block ack record only when an MSDU or A-MSDU that is received in fragments is successfully reconstructed (see 10.6 (Defragmentation)).
 Otherwise it shall not update the block ack record for that MSDU.

-The recipient STA shall discard any fragments that have been received during an HT-immediate BA session for a TID if it receives a BlockAckReq frame from the originator STA for that TID when the fragments have a Sequence Number field value that is less than the value of the Starting Sequence Number field of the BlockAckReq frame (where the comparison of the two values is performed modulo 4096).
+The recipient STA shall discard any fragments which have not fully assembled as MSDU, A-MSDU, or MMPDU (#5802) that have been received during an HT-immediate BA session for a TID if it receives a BlockAckReq frame from the originator STA for that TID when the fragments have a Sequence Number field value that is less than the value of the Starting Sequence Number field of the BlockAckReq frame (where the comparison of the two values is performed modulo 4096).

 TGax Editor: Please modify the subsection 9.4.2.139 of 11ax Draft 1.0 (CID 5982, 3302, 8158, 8544, 7539, 8545):